Skip to main content

 For those prioritizing long-term air quality, we suggest enhancing your clumping litter with a high-surface-area activated carbon additive.
 This creates a more robust molecular barrier than any single substrate can provide.

-Can I switch my cat from clumping cat litter to activated carbon additive?
+Can I mix clumping cat litter with activated carbon additive?